 You can mix it up a little more, because sometimes menus contain “hard” links (to URLs, for example) and so once you’ve translated a menu, you may want to add a little more or change things around in another language.

 Before you start translating your site, it pays to plan it properly.
 It makes sense to take care of the Categories first, because they need to be ready once you create posts.

 Then create all your posts and pages — these need to be available once you create your menus.

-Your menus can be created from that point, and then you are basically done with the basic structure of your web site.
+Your menus can be created from that point, and then you are done with your website’s basic structure.

-Of course, for each of these three steps, it comes down to the same process; first create your item in the original language, then with a click (or 2) create its counterpart in another language.
+Of course, each of these three steps comes down to the same process; first, create your item in the original language, then with a click (or 2) create its counterpart in another language.
 Every time, you’re “cloning” your items in the isolated space of a different language.

 And so here we have the generics of WPML.
-It may sound all a little confusing, and sometimes it is.
-But, like many other plugins, it is also the kind of plugin that you’ll “get” once you actually use it yourself.
+It may sound a little confusing, and sometimes it is.
+But, like many other plugins, it is also the kind of plugin you’ll “get” once you use it yourself.